NAME, PURPOSE, HEADQUARTERS AND SCOPE

 Article 8 CIMAM Associate members program:

-Individuals and Organizations wishing to join the CIMAM members program accept the ICOM Museums Code of Ethics and General Principles on Conditions for Discontinuing CIMAM Works.
+Individuals and Organizations wishing to join the CIMAM members program accept the ICOM Museums Code of Ethics and General Principles on Conditions of Deaccession from Modern and Contemporary Museum Collections.

 Applications may be submitted at any time.

 Institutions and individuals applying for CIMAM membership do not need to be ICOM members.
 CIMAM Board members evaluate each request separately, and all individual and institutional applications submitted are subject to final approval by the CIMAM Board.

 Admission to CIMAM will be effective after approval of the request by the CIMAM Board, issuing of the corresponding invoice by the CIMAM offices and receipt of the appropriate fee for the current triennium.

 To maintain the current membership, CIMAM members are recommended to renew payment of their fee every 3 years, without resubmitting the application for membership.

 1. Contemporary or modern art museums* that have been open to the public for over 5 years and can demonstrate they have a governance structure that fits the definition of what constitutes a museum.

 Directors and curators of museums of modern and contemporary art.